-- .1 General - .1 Consult with user groups as to appropriate fixture and trim types.
-Requirements may vary from facility to facility, especially in continuing care facilities. - .2 Provide white fixtures of any one type by the same manufacturer, with chrome-plated fixture trim and accessories. - .3 Where flush valves are used provide quiet action type. - .4 Provide lavatories in patient rooms with centre set, blade handles or other appropriate means to achieve hands-free operation and open strainer.
-Lavatories shall not have an overflow, drain stopper or mechanical waste fitting unless specifically approved by the regional health authority to meet project requirements. - .5 Provide nursing station, examination and treatment room lavatories with blade handles or other appropriate means to achieve hands-free operation, gooseneck spout and open strainer. - .6 Where infection is a concern, consider blade handles or electronic supplies for hands free operation. - .7 In public washrooms consider electronic type fixtures for hygienic reasons. - .8 Provide bathtubs with slip resistant bottom and wide rim seat.
-Provide hand shower and grab bar. - .9 Water temperature for mixing valves will be set to provide 43°C with limit stops set at 48 °C. - .10 Provide a tempered water supply to emergency eyewash and shower fixtures in accordance with ANSI Z358.1. - .11 Provide vapour vents to atmosphere for steam bedpan washers and sterilizer units.
+- .1 Consult with user groups as to appropriate fixture and trim types.
+Requirements may vary from facility to facility, especially in continuing care facilities. - .2 Provide white fixtures of any one type by the same manufacturer, with chrome-plated fixture trim and accessories. - .3 Where flush valves are used provide low flush and quiet action type. - .4 Provide lavatories in patient rooms with gooseneck spouts, open grid strainers and electronically controlled faucets to permit hands-free operation and open strainer.
+Lavatories shall not have an overflow, drain stopper or mechanical waste fitting unless specifically approved to meet specific project requirements (eg. flood risk). - .5 Provide nursing station, examination and treatment room lavatories with blade handles or other appropriate means to permit hands-free operation, gooseneck spout and open strainer. - .6 Provide electronic type fixtures in public washrooms. - .7 Provide bathtubs with slip resistant bottom and wide rim seat.
+Provide hand shower and grab bar. - .8 Water temperature for mixing valves will be set to provide 43°C with limit stops set at 48 °C. - .9 Provide a tempered water supply to emergency eyewash and shower fixtures in accordance with ANSI Z358.1. - .10 Provide vapour vents to atmosphere for steam bedpan washers and sterilizer units.